-By boosting their immune system, your chickens will remain healthy and grow rapidly.
-Also, they will produce high-quality meat and eggs with all the best flavors that you will come to like.
+Your chickens will remain healthy and grow rapidly by boosting their immune system.
+Also, they will produce high-quality meat and eggs with the best flavors you will like.

-Besides boosting your chicken’s immune system, pineapples have other benefits as well.
+Besides boosting your chicken’s immune system, pineapples also have other benefits.
 All these benefits are meant to make your birds more valuable, especially if you are raising them for commercial purposes.

 Why Should You Not Give Your Chickens Pineapples?

 You should understand why you shouldn’t feed your chickens pineapples.
 Since this fruit is beneficial, it is also not entirely suitable for your birds.